cobalt-uoft/cobalt/README.md

 The goal is to provide a RESTful web API that can allow developers to create applications to help make course selection easier for students at UofT.

-We want our database to be self-sufficient (fully automated, with no user-needed actions).
+We want our database to be self-sufficient (fully automated, with no user-required actions).
 We also want the API itself to be easy to understand and use, but yet still very comprehensive in what it can provide to a developer.

 Web Scraper
 ---------------